 Marketing collateral is also extremely useful as supporting tools for short-lived campaigns.
 They provide a method for you to communicate your new offering with your existing brand identity, and help to flesh out a more cohesive understanding of your brand personality.
-Campaigns are known to be very effective at creating a sense of importance to a short-term event, and can be a great way to grab the attention of your clients and prospects.
-Developing suitable material can therefore be a really effective way of letting your client rediscover you.
+Campaigns are known to be very effective at creating a sense of importance to a short-term event and can be a great way to grab the attention of your clients and prospects.
+Developing suitable material can, therefore, be a really effective way of letting your client rediscover you.

 Where can Marketing Collateral be used?

 Marketing collateral is an extremely versatile tool.
 Due to its nature, it can be used in virtually any channel, depending on what your objective is and how you hope to achieve it.
 You need to think of it in terms of where your client is.
 For instance, if your client is likely to frequent online forums, then it may be a good idea to see how you can make your content accessible there.
 Or if your client is likely to attend a tradeshow, it might make sense to hand out leaflets or brochures at the venue.
 Today, many modern companies are leveraging digital solutions (such as Paperflite) to share content during events; this is mostly because of the superior tracking and engagement data that can be instantly collected.
 We’ll discuss the channels more in detail later on in the article.
-The better you understand your customer and his behavior, the more avenues you will have to use your marketing collateral, and can adapt your collateral accordingly.
+The better you understand your customer and his behavior, the more avenues you will have to use your marketing collateral and can adapt your collateral accordingly.

 What is the difference between Marketing Collateral and Sales Collateral?

-Over the recent years, the term “sales collateral” has gained popularity.
-Used mostly by sales teams to refer to material they use in their interaction with the client, it has inadvertently muddied the waters, causing confusion regarding what the difference between the two.
+Over recent years, the term “sales collateral” has gained popularity.
+Used mostly by sales teams to refer to the material they use in their interaction with the client, it has inadvertently muddied the waters, causing confusion regarding the difference between the two.
 In effect, though, sales collateral is more a subset of marketing collateral than a separate entity in itself.